skellat/new-blog-post-tweety/README.md

 # New Blog Post-Tweety

-This is the scaffolding behind my blog.
+This is my blog's scaffolding.
 I have [a user account on a Mastodon instance](https://mas.to/@smkellat) and new posts from this blog are auto-posted to it.
 RSS is available, of course.

 Writing can be a form of therapy.
 This is helpful to me.
 Whether or not these posts are helpful to others is up for debate.